 Housing Program Progress?
 Continue/Modify/Delete Implementation Program H-1.2.3, Housing for Military Personnel To ensure that military personnel have adequate access to the local housing market, the County will continue to meet with representatives of Beale Air Force Base (AFB) to determine if there are specific actions the County can take to assist the Beale AFB in implementing the Air Force Center for Environmental Excellence housing privatization program and family housing master plan as it pertains to Beale's recently completed housing assessment.
 If any such actions are identified, the County will cooperate with the Beale AFB to identify development opportunities and sources of funding for housing to meet their needs.
 Increase efforts to identify potential developments and funding sources for affordable rental housing projects in close proximity to the Beale AFB.
 Specific Objective: To increase the supply of housing for military personnel and their families.
 Responsibility: Community Development and Services Agency.
 Time Frame: Ongoing, meet with Beale AFB staff annually.
 Funding: General Fund.
 The County meets with Beale AFB personal quarterly and discusses housing needs and opportunities.
 The County gives an annual presentation to the base commander and all unit commanders on the Yuba County housing market.
 The County and Regional Housing are seeking to develop an affordable housing site in Plumas Lake and have reached out to Beale AFB on providing support for that project.
 The AFB has not expressed interest in housing projects or housing support from the City since the past Housing Element.
-Delete.
-Implementation Program H-2.1.1, Pursue Funding Under State and Federal Programs Continue to collaborate with affordable housing providers to identify appropriate state, federal, or private funding to finance the development of housing affordable to extremely low-, very low-, low- and moderate-income households, the development of shelter facilities for special housing needs groups, and the provision of supportive services.
+Quantinum Implementation Program H-2.1.1, Pursue Funding Under State and Federal Programs Continue to collaborate with affordable housing providers to identify appropriate state, federal, or private funding to finance the development of housing affordable to extremely low-, very low-, low- and moderate-income households, the development of shelter facilities for special housing needs groups, and the provision of supportive services.
 The use of the programs listed below is predicated upon reaching agreements with interested nonprofit or private developers to construct low- and/or moderate-income housing.
-The County's role in the pursuit of state and federal funding will be dependent on available staffing and funding and may include the following: County staff will meet annually with housing authority staff and representatives of other agencies and private entities that provide housing, shelter, and supportive services (see Program H-6.1.1) to determine: specific projects or programs that these organizations intend to pursue. funding requirements. appropriate state, federal, or private funding sources that should be accessed. the appropriate lead agency for submitting a funding request. the County's role in supporting a funding request when the County is not the lead agency.
-The schedules of project or program proposals and the application cycles of state, federal, and private funding programs will dictate the frequency and timing of meetings each year.
-Funding requests, whether by the County or others, will generally occur in the spring and fall of each year (although some funding source have application cycles other than those two times of year).
-The County has met annually with housing authority staff to determine eligibility for funding sources.
+The County's role in the pursuit of state and federal funding will be dependent on available staffing and funding and may include the following: County staff will meet annually with housing authority staff and representatives of other agencies and private entities that provide housing, shelter, and supportive services (see Program H-6.1.1) to determine: The County has met annually with housing authority staff to determine eligibility for funding sources.
 Yuba County works closely with the Regional Housing Authority on funding sources.
 The County and Regional Housing have successfully received funding for two affordable housing projects.
 Both projects are located on County property on Cedar Lane and will consist of a 48-unit permanent supportive housing project and a 108-unit affordable family apartment complex.
 Construction for both projects will commence in 2021.
 Continue.